 Smirnoff is mostly sold in the best expatriates bars and clubs in major Chinese cities like Shanghai, Guangzhou, and Beijing.
 Its positioning is clearly of a brand for clubbing as you can see with events like the “vodka experience shanghai” launched in 2005.

 Belvedere Vodka is a brand of LVMH.
 It entered the Chinese market in 2005.
 Belvedere Vodka is a premium brand, focusing on jet-setter imagery but also providing an aristocratic and rustic atmosphere.

 Belvedere vodka reflects more feminine and natural values than most of the vodka brands as you can see looking at its packaging:

 The rise of upscale brands of vodka in China

 New brands of high-end Vodka seized the specificities of Chinese consumers.
-You just need one briefing session with Chinese people to have their insights and to understand what the vodka means for them.
-In China, vodka is drunk in mixed groups only and served with different colorful blends to bring light on the table and give face to people around.
+You just need one briefing session with Chinese people to have their insights and to understand what vodka means for them.
+In China, vodka is drunk in mixed groups only and served with different color blends to bring light to the table and give a face to people around.
 Talking about the origin or taste would be completely irrelevant to promote vodka in China.
-For Chinese consumers, it is better to communicate on the values of purity, luxury, and social distinction.
+For Chinese consumers, it is better to communicate the values of purity, luxury, and social distinction.
 Examples of upscale vodka brands starting to grow in China and consistent with Chinese consumers expectations: